-In our opinion the Syndicate annual financial statements of Nephila Syndicate 2357 (the 'Syndicate'):
+In our opinion the syndicate annual financial statements of Nephila Syndicate 2357 (the 'syndicate'):

-- give a true and fair view of the state of the Syndicate's affairs as at 31 December 2020 and of its loss for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"; and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
+- give a true and fair view of the state of the syndicate's affairs as at 31 December 2021 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"; and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.

-We have audited the Syndicate annual financial statements which comprise:
+We have audited the syndicate annual financial statements which comprise:

 - the profit and loss account;

-- the statement of changes in member's balances;

 - the balance sheet;

-- the statement of cash flows;
+- the statement of changes in members' balances;

+- the cash flow statement;

-- the related notes 1 to 19.
+- the related notes 1 to 18.